omgyukiel/omgyukiel/README.md

 ##  What I'm doing

-I'm currenlty working at Oracle Health AI for the Forward Engineerinig team where I develop and deploy agents -- my current interest reside in learning more about agent development, distributed systems, and scaling backend services.
+I'm currenlty working at Oracle on the Clinical Agents team where I develop and deploy agents -- my current interest reside in learning more about agent development, distributed systems, and scaling backend services.

 ---